Sport in Pakistan: Skiing

 The Ski Federation of Pakistan, created in December 1990, runs the sport.
 Despite being a country with many mountains, the sport has never taken off until the late 1990s.
 Up until then, it was only done by the Pakistan Army.
 Now there have been facilities put in place so that the sport can be played, and the Ski Federation of Pakistan now sends out teams to international tournaments.

-Muhammad Abbas represented Pakistan at 2010 Winter Olympics while Muhammad Karim represented Pakistan at the 2014 Winter Olympics, 2018 Winter Olympics and 2022 Winter Olympics.
+Muhammad Abbas represented Pakistan at 2010 Vancouver Games becoming the first Pakistani Winter Olympian while Muhammad Karim represented Pakistan at the 2014, 2018, 2022 and 2026 Winter Olympics, becoming the nation's most consistent winter flag bearer.
+In 2018, Syed Human made history by giving Pakistan its first Olympic appearance in cross-country skiing.

 Mir Nawaz won silver and bronze medals at the 2011 South Asian Winter Games becoming Pakistan's first ever medalist at any South Asian Winter Games.

-Amina Wali is a alpine skier and she remained national champion for 15 years.
+Amina Wali is a notable alpine skier and she remained national champion for 15 years.
 Ifrah Wali made history by becoming the first winner of the Giant Slalom event at any South Asian Winter Games when she won gold at the inaugural games held in India.

+Mia Nuriah Freudweiler represented Pakistan at the 2020 Winter Youth Olympics, marking the country's debut at the Winter Youth Olympics.
+Competing in alpine skiing, she finished 46th in the Super-G and 30th in the Alpine Combined events.

 Motorsport

 The Motorsport Association of Pakistan (MAP) is a member of the Federation Internationale de L'Automobile FIA.
 The Pakistan National Karting Championship was the first motor racing circuit competition in Pakistan and is used to develop rookie drivers.
 The Freedom Rally is a yearly off-road race that takes place during the Independence celebrations.

 A1 Team Pakistan and their seat holder Adam Khan during a pit stop.

 Nur B. Ali was the first Pakistani Racing driver and Co-founded the MAP.
 He drives in the ARCA RE/MAX Series and is a former two-time Southwest Formula Mazda Regional Series champion.
 Ali was also the driver of the A1GP Team Pakistan in 2006.
 Syed Ovais Naqvi is the first local and homegrown professional Pakistani Racecar Driver and he is also the first Pakistani to acquire the International B Racing license, he also co-founded the MAP and is the General Secretary of the body.
 Ovais was also responsible for putting together the Pakistan National Karting Championship.
 Omer Younas is currently racing in the Formula BMW Pacific and Adnan Sarwar races in Formula Rolon.
 In 2005, the A1 Team Pakistan was run by Adam Langley-Khan, Khan remained the Team Pakistan driver until 2008.
 He also drives in the Euroseries 3000.

+Off-road rally is one of the most visible forms of motorsport in Pakistan.
+Major off-road and desert rally events include the Cholistan Desert Jeep Rally, The Thal Desert Rally and The Jhal Magsi Desert Challenge which are held on desert and off-road terrain in various parts of Pakistan, rural and developing.